MicrosoftDocs/SupportArticles-docs/Office/Client/excel/available-resources-errors.md

 Consider this scenario:

 You have a spreadsheet with 1 million formulas on a sheet and you insert a new column.
-This will force Excel to recalculate all the formulas in the spreadsheet adjusting for the new column that you inserted.
-It is possible, depending on the complexity of your spreadsheet, bitness of Excel, and how the spreadsheet is built, and what formulas are used, that you receive the out of resources error.
+This forces Excel to recalculate all the formulas in the spreadsheet adjusting for the new column that you inserted.
+It's possible, depending on the complexity of your spreadsheet, bitness of Excel, and how the spreadsheet is built, and what formulas are used, that you receive the out of resources error.

 The following articles address how to optimize performance with calculations: